-As in the concluding sentence of his famous 1854 habilitation dissertation, Riemann demonstrated that, to settle the underlying issues of mathematics, one must depart that do-
+As in the concluding sentence of his famous 1854 habilitation dissertation, Riemann demonstrated that, to settle the underlying issues of mathematics, one must depart that domain, into physics.
+That statement plants Riemann, like his sponsor Karl Gauss before him, fully

-Leibniz is made.
+1761) in which his second explicit attack on Leibniz is made.
 The first occurred as his role in the scandalous case of Pierre-Louis Maupertuis, whose exposed fraud on the subject of "least action" led to Maupertuis's 1753 ouster from direction of the Berlin Academy; Euler was the principal accomplice of Maupertuis in perpetrating that hoax.
 We emphasize the primary coincidence between Riemann and Weierstrass here, not their secondary differences in approach.